mukulkathuria/instagramPosts-minor/README.md

 ```

 To use of Full Project : **Install Both Project Packages**
-  -Integrate with MongoDB
+1. Integrate with MongoDB
-  -Add .env file to add Private Link and keys
+2. Add .env file to add Private Link and keys
-  -Add your Dummy Data in backend and Enjoy your Own Instagram
+3. Add your Dummy Data in backend and Enjoy your Own Instagram
-  -follow up this project i will add chatbox where you can chat and follow the posts of your following User
+4. Follow up this project i will add chatbox where you can chat and follow the posts of your following User
-  -I will add Suggestion notification and many more thing
+5. I will add Suggestion notification and many more thing

 **Yipee You made your Own Instagram**